-Cash provided by operating activities was \$59.0 million for the fiscal year ended December 31, 2021, compared to \$38.5 million for the same prior year period.
-The increase arises from increased rates through our revenue management systems, increased occupancy, controlling costs and continued streamlining and integration of operations and despite higher acquisition and integrations costs.
+Cash provided by operating activities was \$76.4 million for the fiscal year ended December 31, 2022, compared to \$59.0 million for fiscal 2021.
+The increase arises from increased rates through our revenue management systems, continued streamlining and integration of operations and controlling costs.

-As at December 31, 2021, the Corporation had \$25.1 million of cash compared to \$25.5 million at December 31, 2020.
-Despite cash being used to pay down debt and fund acquisitions and expansions, the Corporation continues to maintain a strong cash balance.
-The Corporation expects its cash flow from operations to continue to increase as the full benefit of stores purchased in 2020 and 2021 are realized and we continue to execute our operational plans.
+As at December 31, 2022, the Corporation had \$22.5 million of cash compared to \$25.1 million at December 31, 2021.
+Despite cash being used to pay down debt, fund acquisitions and expansions and repurchase the Corporation's common shares, the Corporation continues to maintain a strong cash balance.
+The Corporation expects its cash flow from operations to continue to increase as the full benefit of recently purchased stores are realized and we continue to execute our operational plans.
 In addition, the Corporation will borrow against existing assets to fund acquisitions and its expansion plans.